All the information you need from our partner, Greenpath Financial Wellness

 Typically, you will find deals and get coupon codes for 10-15% off when you sign up.
 Check sites like RetailMeNot.com to take full advantage of any online specials being offered.
 Online retailers might offer better deals than brick-and-mortar stores.
 Be sure to do your research.

 It’s easy to save on back-to-school without throwing your budget out the window.
 Using these back-to-school tips and tricks, and with a little planning, you’ll save plenty of money while still providing your kids with everything they will need for a great school year.

 Read the full article via the Busy Budgeter.

 Write down what you spend

 Budgeting is the foundation of personal finance.
-If you’re new to budgeting, the first step is to write down all of what you spend: it could include the coffee you get each morning, the sofa you purchased for your apartment or house, or your Netflix subscription.
+If you’re new to budgeting, the first step is to write down all of what you spend: it should include everything from your rent/mortgage to the coffee you get each morning, the sofa you purchased for your apartment or house, and your Netflix subscription.

 Best of all, technology has made it easier to connect you with your finances and spending habits from the comforts of your own mobile phone or tablet.
 There are a variety of free budgeting apps available that can track your spending so it’s there to review as needed.